-Iiona Scully is a fourth-year cognitive psychology doctoral student at Lehigh University.
+Iiona Scully is a fifth-year cognitive psychology doctoral student at Lehigh University.
 Her research focuses on understanding the dynamic nature of memory.
 More specifically she is interested in examining the various circumstances that can affect memory change.
 Iiona’s current project examines memory modification as a mechanism of attitude change.

 Student Notebook Editor

 Ryan C. Thompson